PBSC Board of Directors, Club Officers, and Bylaws

 Section 5.
 Action by Consent.
 Any action required or permitted to be taken at a meeting of the directors, or of a committee of the directors, may be taken without a meeting if all of the directors, or all of the members of the committee, as the case may be, sign written consents setting forth the action taken or to be taken, at any time before or after the intended effective date of such action.
 Such consents shall be filed with the minutes of directors’ meetings or committee meetings, as the case may be, and shall have, and may be stated by any officer of the Corporation to have, the same effect as a unanimous vote or resolution of the Board of Directors or such committee at a duly convened meeting thereof.
 Any such action taken by unanimous written consents may, but need not be, set forth in such consents in the form of resolutions or votes.

 Section 6.
 Telephone Meetings.
-Members of the Board of Directors or of any committee designated thereby may participate in a meeting of the Board or of such committee, as the case may be, by means of conference telephone or similar communications equipment by means of which all persons participating in the meeting can hear each other, and participating in a meeting in such manner by any member who does not object at the beginning of such meeting to the holding thereof in such manner shall constitute presence in person at such meeting.
+Members of the Board of Directors or of any committee designated thereby may participate in a meeting of the Board or of such committee, as the case may be, by means of conference telephone, video conference, or similar communications by means of which all persons participating in the meeting can hear each other, and participating in a meeting in such manner by any member who does not object at the beginning of such meeting to the holding thereof in such manner shall constitute presence in person at such meeting.